 PLO1: To understand clarity of concepts on structure, building, and understanding of how biochemical changes relate to physiological alteration in the body and to understand the chemical aspects of biological processes such as digestion, hormonal action, and muscle contraction-relaxation generating information in biology, to be able to read and interpret the methodologies and hypotheses tested in generating data.
-To analyze data statistically and to quantify observations/results PLO4: To critically examine data that lead to hypotheses, to be able to extrapolate observations to conclusions.
-To be able to apply learned concepts in correct situations
+To analyze data statistically and to quantify observations/results

-PLO2: The study of body function in physiology has broadened their apply them in the context of getting employment in academic research laboratories, biotechnology, and pharmaceutical industries, diagnostic centers etc. To be skilled in data analysis and interpretation
+PLO2: The study of body function in physiology has broadened their

+PLO3: To develop analytical skills to understand experimental basis of apply them in the context of getting employment in academic research laboratories, biotechnology, and pharmaceutical industries, diagnostic centers etc. To be skilled in data analysis and interpretation